Why Corporate Training Metrics Matter

 The Value of Training Measurement

-Successful companies have learned that corporate training metrics have tremendous value in three areas:
+When done right, successful companies have learned that corporate training metrics have tremendous value in three areas:

 A Golf Analogy

 Take the game of golf.
-It used to be that putting was the more valued skill in terms of what it could earn a golfer.
+It used to be that putting was the most valued skill in terms of what it could earn a golfer.
 Nowadays, driving is the more lucrative skill.
 What happened?

 PGA courses have been changed.
-Fairways are longer and grass in the rough is being cut shorter.
+Fairways are longer, and grass in the rough is being cut shorter.

 A study cited in the Harvard Business Review by Baugher and Day of Western Illinois University and Burford Jr. of Junior’s Shaft Shack in Forest, Virginia state that “a 1-standard-deviation increase in driving distance would have boosted a player’s earnings by an average of $671,779.15 in 2013, whereas the same relative increase in putting skills would have raised his earnings by just $510,195.91.”

-In other words, on average a golfer who improves driving skills stands to earn more than one who improves putting skills.
+In other words, on average, a golfer who improves driving skills stands to earn more than one who improves putting skills.
 The environment changed and the golfer who could understand how it changed and who could adjust to the changes emerged with the advantage.

 For instance, let’s say you train your sales force on improving their pre-call planning skills but what actually determines sales success in your business and industry is, instead, better business acumen and executive level presentation skills.
-Your training did not target the skills that would give your team the competitive advantage.
+Your training did not target the most valuable skills that would give your team the competitive advantage.